antonioastro/Elegoo-SmartCar-Dev/README.md

 Once all work is done, I will create a new repository for the final product.

-If you have any queries, please push it as an issue and I will answer as soon as possible - or contact me on Twitter/X @antonioastro_
+If you have any queries or suggestions, please push it as an issue and I will answer as soon as possible - or contact me on Twitter/X @antonioastro_